kautsiitd/Image-Optimizer/README.md

 4. Click **Compress**, and all optimized images will be saved in destination folder with same hierarchy and names as it was in Input Directory.

-Thats it, You can follow progress of image optimization process in terminal.
-Saying:
+Thats it, You can follow progress of image optimization process in terminal, saying:
 * Current image it is compressing.
 * How many it has already compressed.
 * Total number of Images in folder that it is going to compress.